kvadlamani92/blockchain-developer-bootcamp-final-project/README.md

 # NFT Marketplace dApp

 ## Overview
-NFT marketplace created with Moralis and react-js framework.
+NFT marketplace created with Solidity, ReactJS and Moralis Web3 framework.
 It is a place where one can create NFT, list it on marketplace and buy the available NFTs.
+One can burn their own NFTs as well.

 ### Live dApp Deployed on Polygon Mumbai network: [NFTMarketplace](https://nft-marketplace-usemoralis.netlify.app/)